 Google Analytics

 Google Analytics is essential.
 It tracks traffic sources, user behavior, and conversions.
 It provides detailed reports.
-It helps understand how users interact with your site.
+It helps you understand how users interact with your site.

 Google Search Console